A Taxonomy of Prompt Modifiers for Text-To-Image Generation: Discussion

-OpenAI recently announced that the beta of DALL-E~2 would be opened to a million users~\cite{dalle-million}.
-In the near future, everyone will be able to synthesize digital images and artworks from natural language using free or relatively inexpensive means.
-Gartner estimated that by 2024, 80\% of technology products and services will be built by people who are not technology professionals~\cite{gartner}.
-Increasingly, deep generative models will be used by laypeople without technical expertise and skills and interaction with opaque deep learning models will become increasingly more common in future use cases and applications of artificial intelligence.
-Therefore, prompt engineering is an emerging research area in the field of Human-Computer Interaction (HCI).
-However, with the exception of the design guidelines by \citeauthor{chilton}~\cite{chilton} and \citeauthor{3527927.3532792.pdf}~\cite{3527927.3532792.pdf}, there is little scholarly literature in the field of HCI on prompt engineering.
-Instead, many resources started to emerge from within the online community, such as \citeauthor{travelersguide}'s Traveler's Guide to the Latent Space~\cite{travelersguide} and \citeauthor{dallepromptbook}'s DALL-E Prompt Book~\cite{dallepromptbook}.
-The emerging online community around text-to-images generation as well as prompt engineering as a skill and creative practice present numerous opportunities for future research in HCI.
+Midjourney has over 15 million members at the time of writing,\footnote{See https://discord.com/servers.} and open source systems, such as Stable Diffusion, are available for execution on cloud or local hardware.
+Today, everyone is able to synthesize digital images and artworks from natural language using free or relatively inexpensive means, with implications for productivity and creativity \cite{creativitypromptengineering}.
+Gartner estimated in 2021 that by the year 2024, 80\% of technology products and services will be built by people who are not technology professionals~\citep{gartner}.
+Increasingly, deep generative models will be used by laypeople without technical expertise and skills.
+Interaction with opaque deep learning models will increasingly become more common in future use cases and applications of artificial intelligence.
+Therefore, prompt engineering is an emerging and important research area in the field of Human-Computer Interaction (HCI).
+However, with the exception of the design guidelines by \citeauthor{chilton}~\citep{chilton} and \citeauthor{3527927.3532792.pdf}~\citep{3527927.3532792.pdf}, the scholarly literature in the field of HCI on prompt engineering still resembles a cottage industry, with concepts and structures yet to emerge.
+Meanwhile, many resources started to emerge from within the online community, such as \citeauthor{travelersguide}'s ``Traveler's Guide to the Latent Space''~\citep{travelersguide} and \citeauthor{dallepromptbook}'s ``DALL-E Prompt Book''~\citep{dallepromptbook}.
+Drawing on gray literature, such as the above, and extensive auto-ethnographic research, this work provides a taxonomy of prompt modifiers as a starting point for systematizing the practice of prompt engineering for text-to-image generation.
+The subsequent discussion will examine the broader implications of prompt engineering for human-AI interaction.